-A Basque group of mountaineers placed 1980 a flag with a Basque version of the Smiling Sun on top of Mt.
+In 1980, a Basque group of mountaineers placed a flag with a Basque version of the Smiling Sun on top of Mt.
 Everest.
-In Aarhus activists in 1983 painted an 8 metres mural of the Smiling Sun, now recognised as cultural heritage, right around the corner from the flat where the Smiling Sun was first drawn in 1975.
+In Aarhus activists in 1983 painted an 8 metres mural of the Smiling Sun, now recognised as cultural heritage, just around the corner from the flat where the Smiling Sun was first drawn in 1975.

-The Danish National Museum at Copenhagen in 2003 included the Smiling Sun in the collections of the museum.
+In 2003, The Danish National Museum in Copenhagen included the Smiling Sun in the collections of the museum.
 An original drawing of the Smiling Sun Logo and a collection of badges and other products are now on display at the museum.
 The municipal museum at Aarhus has presented the Smiling sun in several publications and has included a variety of Smiling Suns in their permanent exhibition.
-Major museums and institutes in Berlin, Amsterdam and London have as well included the Smiling Suns to their collections.
+Major museums and institutes in Berlin, Amsterdam and London have also included Smiling Suns to their collections.

-Upon request from a number of NGOs in Germany, Holland and Austria the OOA Fonden in 2013 decided to authorize a green version of the smiling sun promoting renewable energy.
-This version is available only in a rather limited number of languages.
+Upon request from a number of NGOs in Germany, Holland and Austria, the OOA Fonden in 2013 decided to authorize a green version of the smiling sun promoting renewable energy.
+This version is available only in a limited number of languages.

 The Smiling Sun Archive (SSA) contains a substantial documentation related to the global use of the Smiling Sun logo 1975-2000 by the OOA and 2000-2021 by OOA Fonden.
 The archive will continue to collect documentation related to the use of the logo from 2021 onwards.
-It is organised as a section of the OOA Archive and can be approached by e-mail: ooa-arkiver@gmail.dk
+It is organized as a section of the OOA Archive and can be approached by e-mail: ooa-arkiver@gmail.dk